 Do understand that a whole lot of homeschoolers started homeschooling after an extremely trying time with a single public school teacher.
 This does make them a wary lot in general: they never again want to put their child in such a situation again.
 Some may get downright abrasive toward you.
 Can you face it?

 If you mention you have children, you’re sure to be asked, “Why don’t you homeschool?”
 How would you answer this question?
 I’d just say, “I feel we are doing what is best for our family and child and his learning styles and needs at this time.”
 Period.
 (I know you’ve probably heard the “I” message psychology before.
 Sometimes we tend to forget to use it when confronted suddenly.)
-I find that reassuring the other parent that you feel they are doing the same, usually puts the damper on further criticism.
+Reassuring the other parent that you feel they are doing the same, usually puts the damper on further criticism.
 (It is just hard when someone is complaining bitterly about their child’s learning situation and refuses to look at alternatives, but some people are just like that: stonewallers.)

 What homeschoolers are trying to figure out about you is: do you really understand what “natural learning” is?
 Are you going to be able to cope with children who have been allowed this kind of free spirited learning for a good deal of their lives?
 These kids are usually quite capable of accepting a “give and take, hands-on” kind of learning experience, but often rebel at “top down” instruction.
 Picture yourself in a grad school seminar, only the students are 8 years old, and you get the idea of what a homeschool “class” may be like.
 These kids are used to being treated with the same respect as grad students, maybe a little more.